-The qualifications of the teaching staff are adequate to ensure learning outcome.
+The qualifications of the teaching staff and the number of the teaching staff are adequate to ensure learning outcomes.
 However, more teachers at doctoral level would be useful.

-The number of the teaching staff (over 30) is adequate to ensure learning outcomes.

-Teaching staff turnover is not significant (only 3 have teaching experience less than 6 years), so the staff is able to ensure an adequate provision of the programme.
+Teaching staff turnover is not significant, so the staff is able to ensure an adequate provision of the programme.